morninj/django-docker/README.md

     $ docker run -d -p 80:80 <yourname>/django-docker

 Point a browser to your server's IP address.
 You should see the latest version of the project.

+Verify that your production settings (not the development settings!) are active.
+Navigate to `http://<ip address>/spamalot`.
+You should see the basic Nginx "not found" page.
+If you see the full Django error page, that means that `DEBUG = True`, which probably means that your production settings are not loaded.